mieubrisse/personal-writing/a-theory-of-male-unconfidence/post.md

 If you resonate with one or more of these, consider this: the first ~18 years of your life are your most vulnerable.
 You don't have any financial resources of your own, you're not legally allowed to sign contracts, you don't understand how the world works, you don't have any value to offer, the planning & execution functions of your brain are still underdeveloped, you haven't yet learned social skills, and you're physically small & weak so you can't win fights.

-When you're that vulnerable and your parental/social environments demand that you conform to their reality rather than supporting you in defining your own, _it only makes sense_ that you developed the caution & watchfulness that now presents as unconfidence.
+When you're that vulnerable and your parental/social environments demand that you conform to their reality rather than supporting you in defining your own, _it only makes sense_ that you developed caution and wariness.
 You were rewarded for discovering and obeying the rules of someone else's game.
 Perhaps, even punished for defining your own game.

+You were incentivized to think ahead.

-Just as the confident man's past experiences lead him to the conclusion that boldness makes sense, your experiences lead you to the conclusion that wariness makes sense.
+Just as the bold man's past experiences lead him to the conclusion that boldness makes sense, your experiences lead you to the conclusion that thinking more makes sense.

-Our behaviours might seem crazy from the outside, and they might not be what's long-term optimal for us, but they always _make sense_ to us in the moment.
+Our behaviours are _not_ illogical.
+They might seem crazy to a third-party observer, and they might not be what's long-term optimal for us, but there are good reasons for why we do what we do.

 Blazing New Trails
 ------------------
 You are no longer vulnerable like you were in the first 18 years of your life.
 You have resources of your own, and you no longer need to conform to parents or the school system.
-You likely realize that the cautiousness which was so essential when you were younger is now blocking you from taking certain risks that would be beneficial to you - talking to the women you want, pursuing job opportunities you want, standing up for yourself like you want, attempting new skills, etc.
+You likely realize that the cautiousness which was so essential when you were younger is now blocking you from taking certain risks that would be beneficial to you: talking to the women you want, pursuing job opportunities you want, standing up for yourself like you want, attempting new skills, etc.

-You'd like to become confident.
+You'd like to become bold.

 The great news is, my experience tells me you absolutely can.
 To understand how, let's go back to the "makes sense" aspect of behaviour.

-If unconfidence as a strategy was only a result of your past childhood & adolescence environment, you would have discarded unconfidence now that you're an adult who's out of that environment.
-Yet, unconfidence persists.
+You no longer adhere to the bedtime that your parents imposed.
+You're out of that environment and don't need to adhere to your parents' rules anymore, so you've dropped it because it doesn't make sense for you.

+Just like the bedtime, we'd expect you to drop overthinking if it no longer makes sense for you.
+Yet, your overthinking persists.
 There must be something continuing to reward you for it.

-To explore this, put yourself in the following scenarios and check in with what your inner voice is saying:
+To investigate this, let's imagine some scenarios.
+After you read each one, close your eyes for a moment and really experience what it's like to be inside the scenario.
+Pay particular attention to how your feelings & emotions progress over the scenario.

+### The Cafe
+You and I are reclining at a window table of a small, busy cafe.
+The lights cast a warm yellow shine across the white-painted wooden walls, and the whirr of the espresso machine periodically slices through the buzz of the cafe's patrons conversing.
+The aroma of brewing coffee mixes with the smell of bacon from the kitchen.

+You hear the door swish open behind you, and my eyes leaver yours to start tracking something.
+You glance around, and see a beautiful woman walking up to the counter.
+She's gorgeous: long, glossy brunette hair, blue-green eyes, black heels, an elegant but well-fitted navy blue dress hugging her slim curves.
+We both watch as she orders her coffee and stands looking at her phone as she waits.

-1. You're in a cafe, and a beautiful woman walks in.
-I urge you to go and talk to her.
+I turn to face you: "Get up, and go talk to her."

+### The Project
+It's a Tuesday afternoon and you're in the middle of work.
+You get a message from your boss on your company's messenger service: "Got a moment to chat?"
+Such a vague message is odd.
+"Sure - what's up?"
+"Zoom?"
+You find a quiet place and hop on the link he sends.
+He speaks first: "Hey, how's it going?
+So sorry for such short notice; I just got out of back-to-back meetings.
+Do you know Project X?"

+Of course, you tell him.
+Everyone does.
+It's a project happening in your sister department for nearly a year now, and it's a mess.
+The team is famous for working until 9, 10, or even 11 o'clock most nights of the week.
+They were supposed to have finished four months ago, there are rumors of difficult personalities on the team, and two people have already quit.

+"So I'm sorry, this is really going to suck but... the project manager there just resigned.
+I need you to stop what you're doing ASAP, and get Project X over the line."

+You sit in silence for a moment.
+"Does this come with a compensation increase?"
+You know company finances are tight right now, but this is Project X.

+Your boss has a pained look on his face.
+"I really, really wish I could say yes... but I have no budget at all for it right now.
+It's something we need to Just Do It."
+His emphasis makes clear the Nike reference is intentional.

+He pauses, and continues, "I know it's a lot to ask.
+If you really don't want it, I'll start looking for someone else.
+I just thought of you first."

 1. Your boss tells you that they're going to take you out of your current role, and put you in charge of a project that's not doing well.
 1. You're coming to meet me for coffee.
 While you're en route, I let you know that I'm actually with a group of my friends here that I'll introduce you to.
 1. I, as your friend, tell you about a business deal I discovered: I've learned that a house is being sold privately at a significantly discounted price relative to the market.
 I offer for us to consider buying the house together, and flipping it for a profit.